 Think neutral color schemes are boring?
 Nothing could be further from the truth.
-Neutral rooms can be calm and relaxing yes, but they can also be fun, energetic and full of life.
-The key is to use a variety of complimentary tones, mix materials, and play with patterns—just like you would with any other palette.
-Read on to learn more about how to decorate neutral living rooms...Continue to 2 of 10 below.
+Neutral living rooms can be calm and relaxing, but they can also be fun, energetic, and full of life.
+The key is to use a variety of complementary tones, mix materials, and play with patterns—just like you would with any other color palette.

 Create a Relaxing Atmosphere

 If you want to create a relaxing retreat, a neutral color palette is the way to go.
 In this neutral living room from Income Property, a large linen-colored sectional fills one corner and is enhanced by a collection of throw pillows.
 Notice that the pillows are all different shades of similar, light neutrals––just enough to create interest without causing visual clutter.
 Even though there's blue in the room, it's soft enough that it reads as neutral, a clever trick that can be accomplished with almost any pastel shade.
 A taupe area rug sits on a foundation of dark wood for contrast, and the walls, window treatments, and accessories are all various shades of ivory, beige, and taupe.
 Together, they create an environment that encourages rest and relaxation.

 Sophistication is easy to achieve with neutral tones.
 In this photo, a single gray tone has been accented with luxurious details.
 Floor-to-ceiling drapes, button tufting, and reflective surfaces contribute to the luxe look, creating an atmosphere of sophistication.
 More elegant than brown and more versatile than taupe, gray is a flexible shade that can work in just about any room.